To convert SVG into PNG in the browser, you can use the Resvg-js wasm module.

 - Create an

-<!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Document</title> </head> <body> <img id="output"> <script src="https://unpkg.com/@resvg/resvg-wasm"></script> </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1.0"> <title>Document</title> </head> <body> <img id="output"> <script src="https://unpkg.com/@resvg/resvg-wasm"></script> </body> </html> - Create an

-file and link it to theindex.html
+index.jsfile and link it to theindex.htmlfile.

-<script type="module" src="./index.js"></script>
+<script type="module" src="./index.js"></script> Working with Resvg-wasm

-file, I am using an IFEE function expression.
+Inside the index.js file, I am using an IFEE function expression.
 You can also add some event handlers to invoke javascript functions.
-But for simplicity, the code inside index.js
+But for simplicity, the code inside index.js will run immediately when the page loads.

 - First, initialize the